openeemeter/caltrack/docs/index.md

 **Definition**

-CalTRACK is a set of methods for calculating site-based, weather-normalized, metered energy savings from an existing conditions baseline and applied to single family residential retrofits using data from utility meters.
+CalTRACK is a set of methods for calculating site-based, weather-normalized, metered energy savings from an existing conditions baseline and applied to building retrofits using data from utility meters.

 **Scope**